rapidsai/gpu-bdb/README.md

 bash cluster_configuration/bsql-cluster-startup.sh TCP
 ```

+### Additional useful parameters

+BlazingSQL supports some useful parameters which you can set it up manually, it could achieve better performance in some cases.
+These parameters are by default defined in the `tpcx_bb/xbb_tools/cluster_startup.py` file.

+For more context about this check it out [config options](https://docs.blazingdb.com/docs/config_options).

 ## Data Generation

 The RAPIDS queries expect [Apache Parquet](http://parquet.apache.org/) formatted data.
 We provide a [script](tpcx_bb/queries/load_test/tpcx_bb_load_test.py) which can be used to convert bigBench dataGen's raw CSV files to optimally sized Parquet partitions.